Cosby (TV series): Premise

-Set at the corner of 33rd Ave and 1539 Blake St. Astoria in Queens, Cosby portrayed grumpy Hilton Lucas, a New York City man forced into early retirement from his job as an airline customer service agent.
+Set at the corner of 33rd Avenue and 1539 Blake Street in Astoria, Queens, Cosby portrayed grumpy Hilton Lucas, a New York City man forced into early retirement from his job as an airline customer service agent.
 His wife Ruth was again played by Phylicia Rashad.
-Initially, Telma Hopkins was cast as Ruth Lucas; however, she was recast after she reacted poorly to Cosby's tendency to ad libitum.
+Initially, Telma Hopkins was cast as Ruth Lucas; however, she was recast after she reacted poorly to Cosby's tendency to ad lib.
 The couple had one daughter, Erica Lucas, initially portrayed by Audra McDonald and later portrayed by T'Keyah Crystal Keymáh.
 Doug E. Doug played Griffin Vesey, a foster son the Lucas family took in when he was younger.
 Griffin occasionally tried to win Erica's affections, but they decided just to remain friends when in the fourth and final season, Darien Sills-Evans portrayed Darien Evans, Erica's fiancé/husband.
 Jurnee Smollett also joined the cast as 11-year-old Jurnee, whom Hilton adored.

 The show was based on the concept from the BBC series One Foot in the Grave, starring Richard Wilson and Annette Crosbie.
 David Renwick, the creator and writer of One Foot in the Grave, was listed as a consultant of Cosby.
 One Foot in the Grave was notable for containing dark humor for a mainstream sitcom.
-The tone was significantly lightened for Cosby, although certain controversial scenes, such as a scene in which the lead character incinerates a live tortoise, albeit by accident, were recreated (though, in this version, with a turtle).
+The tone was significantly lightened for Cosby, although certain controversial scenes, such as a scene in which the lead character incinerates a live tortoise, albeit by accident, were recreated.